retrosnob/retrosnob.github.io/pythonbook.md

 ## Example program using operators
 This program
 ## Exercises
-1. Write two statements involving countries and capitals
+1. Write two statements involving countries and capitals such that if you put an OR operator between them the whole statement is False.
+2.
 # Printing output to the screen

 # Grouping lots a variables together with lists